LovelaceAcademy/Learn/_posts/2021-06-09-running-a-full-node.markdown

 wget https://raw.githubusercontent.com/LovelaceAcademy/CardanoDevBox/main/init.sh
 bash init.sh
 ```
  📝 _Note that the mainnet versions of the commands are commented out.
-Comment out the corresponding testnet commands and uncomment the mainnet versions to run a mainnet node_
+Comment out the corresponding mainnet commands and uncomment the mainnet versions to run a mainnet node_

 ## Shortcut #2: Download the Binaries
 You can alternatively download the latest versions `cardano-node` and `cardano-cli`